 Empirical models are only one way to scale manipulated data, however.
 Process-based models are also used.
 For example Bryan et al. (2011) average household data for seven counties and four agroecological zones in Kenya and use a process-based model to predict changes in methane emissions from enteric fermentation and revenue with improved feeding practices (Table 2).
 Process-based models consist of equations implementing current scientific understanding of the mechanisms determining system properties.
-Even though microbial and physic-chemical processes involved in GHG emissions from soils are implemented in various levels of detail in different biogeochemical models, equations are often based on empirical observations or represent apparent changes in production rates or microbial activity due to, for example, changes in environmental conditions such as changes in moisture and temperature.
+Even though microbial and physico-chemical processes involved in GHG emissions from soils are implemented with various levels of detail in different biogeochemical models, equations are often based on empirical observations or represent apparent changes in production rates or microbial activity due to, for example, changes in environmental conditions such as changes in moisture and temperature.

 Thus, models describe a system consisting of components such as soil physics and energy fluxes, vegetation biomass development, or soil microbial C and N turnover and their interactions, which are represented by the equations describing states and rates at different points in time (temporal resolution).
-Process-based GHG models are designed run at source scale (e.g., site or animal) after being calibrated based on observed relationships in controlled experiments and monitoring data.
+Process-based GHG models are designed to run at source scale (e.g., site or animal) after being calibrated based on observed relationships in controlled experiments and monitoring data.
 Because the equations represent principal microbial, biogeochemical and physical-chemical processes underlying ecosystem-atmosphere exchange processes and the emission of GHG's the models are suitable to simulate GHG dynamics under diverse environmental and management conditions even outside the range they have been calibrated for.
-I.e. it makes them a widely used predictive tool in global change studies and they might be suitable as well to account for fine scale heterogeneity in the farming context, which is not possible with the current empirical models.
+The robustness of process-based models had made them a widely used predictive tool in global change studies and they might be suitable as well to account for fine scale heterogeneity in the farming context, which is not possible with the current empirical models.

-The accuracy of a process-based model is related to errors due to model structure or errors due to the accuracy of data inputs, parameter uncertainty and input uncertainty, respectively.
-Errors related to model structure are based on incomplete understanding and knowledge of the fundamental relationships that are driving GHG fluxes and the representation of them in the model.
+The accuracy of a process-based model is related to errors due to model structure or errors due to the accuracy of data inputs, model parameter uncertainty and input uncertainty, respectively.
+Errors related to model structure are based on incomplete understanding and knowledge of the fundamental relationships that are driving GHG production and consumption processes in soils, variation in ways to describe underlying processes, and fluxes at the soil-atmosphere interface and the representation of them in the model.
 These errors can be quantified statistically by comparing the model's predicted GHG fluxes to measured GHG fluxes; for instance, with correlation coefficients.
 Errors related to input uncertainty take place because the input data describing a particular system is not well known.
 This may be particularly problematic in developing countries when the detailed climate, soils, and land use data are not available at a high degree of resolution.
 Parameter uncertainty can be estimated using Bayesian calibration and Monte Carlo simulations (e.g. Van Oijen et al., 2011; Rahn et al., 2011).